-On a bad day, many of us turn to activities that elevate our mood and offer relief, whether it be exercising, cycling, watching movies, eating, cuddling, listening to music or just a simple cup of coffee.
+There is more and more emerging research on the relationship between oxytocin and autism.
+So, what actually is oxytocin?
+Well, on a bad day, many of us turn to activities that elevate our mood such as exercising, cycling, watching movies, eating, cuddling, listening to music or just a simple cup of coffee.
 These feel-good exercises trigger oxytocin release.
 Often this is referred to as a “love hormone” or “love drug”.

 Oxytocin plays several roles in the human body.
 For example, in women, it stimulates the contraction of the uterus during childbirth, as well as lactation.
 Oxytocin also plays a role in social functions by impacting bonding behavior during social interactions.